Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide — featured image

 Tile and labor are typically the two largest expenses.
 Tile and flooring account for 25-30% of the total budget — a fully tiled shower with waterproofing is the most labor-intensive element.
 Labor overall accounts for 30-40% of the project cost in NJ.
 Plumbing relocation, when required, is the single biggest cost variable — moving a toilet or shower can add $3,000-$7,000 to the project.

-A master bathroom remodel in Central NJ typically costs $30,000-$75,000+ depending on scope and materials.
-A mid-range master bath remodel with walk-in shower, new vanity, heated floors, and updated fixtures runs $30,000-$50,000.
-A full custom master bath with layout changes, freestanding tub, premium tile, custom cabinetry, and steam shower starts at $45,000 and can exceed $100,000 for large spaces with luxury materials.
+A primary bathroom remodel in Central NJ typically costs $40,000-$100,000+ depending on size, layout, and materials.
+A mid-range primary bath with walk-in shower, new vanity, heated floors, and updated fixtures often runs $40,000-$65,000.
+A full custom primary bath with layout changes, freestanding tub, premium tile, custom cabinetry, and steam shower often starts around $55,000 and can exceed $100,000 for large spaces with luxury materials.

 Yes.
-Bathroom remodels deliver strong ROI in NJ.
-Powder room refreshes recoup 80-90% of their cost, standard remodels recoup 70-80%, and mid-range master bath remodels recoup 65-75%.
-The highest ROI comes from moderate renovations — not luxury builds.
-In competitive Mercer County markets like Princeton and West Windsor, an updated master bathroom is expected by buyers and can mean the difference between a quick sale and months on the market.
+Bathroom remodels deliver strong ROI in NJ, especially when the work is clean, permitted, modern, and not overbuilt for the neighborhood.
+Powder room refreshes can recoup 80-90% of their cost, standard remodels often recoup 70-80%, and upgraded primary bath remodels commonly recoup 60-75%.
+In competitive Mercer County markets like Princeton, West Windsor, Lawrenceville, and Pennington, an updated bathroom can help a home show better and sell with fewer objections.

 You can save $1,500-$3,000 by doing demolition yourself — removing the old vanity, toilet, tile, and drywall.
 Painting is another easy DIY save.
 However, plumbing, electrical, tile installation, and waterproofing should always be done by licensed professionals.
 In NJ, plumbing and electrical work must be performed by licensed tradespeople and inspected by the municipality.
 Improper waterproofing is the number one cause of bathroom failures — this is not an area to cut corners.